onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 that are supported (NETCONF, Chef, Ansible, and REST).

-The commands below are expected to be supported on all xNF's, unless noted otherwise, either directly (via the NETCONF or REST interface) or indirectly (via a Chef Cookbook or Ansible server).
+The commands below are expected to be supported on all xNF's, unless The commands below are expected to be supported on all xNF's, unless noted otherwise, either directly (via the NETCONF or REST interface) or indirectly (via a Chef Cookbook or Ansible server).